mikamai/meteor-opal/README.md

 ## Javascript interoperability

 See the [compiled ruby section](http://opalrb.org/docs/compiled_ruby/) on Opal website.
-Opal uses it's own global namespace, therefor classes and functions created using Opal, are immediatley available across every other module and/or package in the application, provided you use Opal or the Javascript equivalent `Opal.<item>`.
+Opal uses it's own global namespace, therefore classes and functions created using Opal, are immediatley available across every other module and/or package in the application, provided you use Opal or the Javascript equivalent `Opal.<item>`.
 For example the class `User` defined above will be accessible as `User` in Opal and as `Opal.User` in Javascript.
 All functions are compiled with a `$` sign in front of the name, so method `new` of class `User` becomes `Opal.User.$new` and function `b` `Opal.Object.$b` (functions resides in the Object namespace).